cyclejs-community/typescript-starter-cycle/README.md

 ### Planned
 * Unit testing with Mocha and Chai
 * UI Integration tests with Cypress
+* Explanation of folder structure
+* Wiki section on recommended practices
 * Better README (duh!)

 ## Notes